 What really struck me – and actually what drew me to this corner of Oman to begin with – is that you can find perfectly preserved fish and marine fossils from the bottom of the ocean, now standing atop the highest peak of these Omani mountains!

 The fossils are plentiful.
-You will see fish, trilobites, clams, and other documentation of long-gone creatures all over the rocks of Jebel al Harim, and it is fascinating.
+You will see fish, trilobites, clams, and other documentation of long-gone creatures all over the rocks of Jebel al Harim.

 There is even a vertical cliff wall showcasing crystal clear silhouettes of starfish, shells, and crabs.
 This used to be the ocean floor and now here it is, high in the mountains of Oman!